ArctosDB/documentation-wiki/_documentation/publications.markdown

 lookup, Arctos has first looked for agents who match the string provided by DOI, then for agents who MIGHT match the string provided by DOI.
 All names – not just preferred – are considered.
-A maximum of five “suggestions” are returned for each of the first five authors.
+A maximum of five "suggestions" are returned for each of the first five authors.

 The first agent returned by the DOI service is Maria E. McNamara.
-There is no agent with the exact name “Maria E. McNamara” in Arctos, but there are three agents with last name “McNamara,” all suggested in the first line of the blue Agents grid.
-We happen to know that “Marie Englewood McNamara” is correct, so we click that entry to select her.
+There is no agent with the exact name "Maria E. McNamara" in Arctos, but there are three agents with last name "McNamara," all suggested in the first line of the blue Agents grid.
+We happen to know that "Marie Englewood McNamara" is correct, so we click that entry to select her.

-The second author, who we also care about because he was on the loan, is “Derek E. G. Briggs.”
+The second author, who we also care about because he was on the loan, is "Derek E. G. Briggs."
 Derek is also a pre-existing Arctos agent, and that agent happens to have an exact-match agent string available.
 Arctos finds and suggests only this agent, and again one click is all that’s necessary to add him to the publication.